stackbit-projects/tech-startup-community-a382b/content/pages/portfolio.md

   - type: hero_section
     title: Portfolio
     align: center
+  - title: lorem-ipsum
+    show_recent: false
+    recent_count: 0
+    type: blog_feed_section
   - type: content_section
     content: >-
       Here are some of the amazing startups in our community.
 Feel free to check them out!
   - type: cta_section
     title: Join the Team
     subtitle: Are you interested in being listed here?